ray-project/ray/doc/source/ray-core/fault_tolerance/gcs.rst

 ===================

 Global Control Service (GCS) is a server that manages cluster-level metadata.
-It also provides a handful of cluster-level operations including :ref:`actor <ray-remote-classes>`, :ref:`placement group <ray-placement-group-doc-ref>` and node management.
+It also provides a handful of cluster-level operations including :ref:`actor <ray-remote-classes>`, :ref:`placement groups <ray-placement-group-doc-ref>` and node management.
-By default, GCS is not fault tolerant since all the data is stored in-memory and its failure means that the entire Ray cluster fails.
+By default, the GCS is not fault tolerant since all the data is stored in-memory and its failure means that the entire Ray cluster fails.
-To make GCS fault tolerant, HA Redis is required.
+To make the GCS fault tolerant, HA Redis is required.
-Then, when GCS restarts, it loads all the data from the Redis instance and resumes regular functions.
+Then, when the GCS restarts, it loads all the data from the Redis instance and resumes regular functions.

 During the recovery period, the following functions are not available: